-During the 2013 Compliance Year the Company used its internal REC tracking database to retire all RECs for 2013 RES compliance.
-Any WREGIS RECs that were used for 2013 compliance or Windsource® were also be retired in WREGIS.
-During the
+During the 2014 Compliance Year the Company used its internal REC tracking database to retire RECs from distributed generation solar facilities under 1 MW for 2014 RES compliance.
+Any WREGIS RECs that were used for 2014 compliance or

-2013 Compliance Year the Company maintained the internal REC tracking database and WREGIS in tandem, to ensure synchronization between the two systems.
+Windsource® were also retired in WREGIS.
+During the 2014 Compliance Year the Company maintained the internal REC tracking database and WREGIS in tandem.